syncfusion-content/asp.netwebforms-docs/aspnet/PDF/OCR.md

 The following assemblies need to be referenced in your application to use the Tesseract OCR engine.

-Syncfusion Assemblies
+#### Syncfusion Assemblies

 * Syncfusion.Core.dll
 * Syncfusion.Compression.Base.dll
 * Syncfusion.Pdf.Base.dll
 * Syncfusion.OcrProcessor.dll

-Tesseract Assemblies
+#### Tesseract Assemblies

 * SyncfusionTesseract.dll (Tesseract version 3.0)
 * liblept168.dll (Leptonica image processing library used by the Tesseract OCR engine since version 3)

 ### Referencing Syncfusion.OCRProcessor.Base from a .Net project

 To use a component in your application, you need to add a reference to it

 1. Open Solution Explorer of the application you have created.
 Right-click Reference folder and then click Add References.

 2. Add the following assemblies as references in the application.

 	* Syncfusion.Core.dll
 	* Syncfusion.Compression.Base.dll
 	* Syncfusion.Pdf.Base.dll
 	* Syncfusion.OCRProcessor.Base.dll

-3.Place the SyncfusionTesseract.dll and liblept168.dll assemblies in the local system and provide an assembly path to the OCR processor.
+3. Place the SyncfusionTesseract.dll and liblept168.dll assemblies in the local system and provide an assembly path to the OCR processor.

 ## Performing OCR for a Complete PDF Document